explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 issue.
 (Note that this is also different from using `sys.intern` to intern Python strings, which does not guarantee they won't be memory collected later.)

-The way strings are stored in the `StringStore` is weird, but is well isolated from outside code.
-A short explanation is that very short strings are stored in a fixed-length buffer (one per string, not a shared buffer), while longer strings are prefixed with their length and use malloced memory.
+Strings are stored in the `StringStore` in a peculiar way: short strings are stored in a fixed-length buffer (one per string, not a shared buffer), while longer strings are prefixed with their length and use malloced memory.
 If you want to understand the full details see the implementation of `decode_Utf8Str` and